1. Home »

 8. Make Final Accounting

-Once all debts and taxes have been paid, and after a whole year has passed from the initial publication of the probate advertisement, the executor can continue by preparing an Accounting of the estate’s assets and expenses (see sample).
+After all debts and taxes have been paid, the executor can prepare an Accounting of the estate assets and expenses (see sample).
 Once completed, the Accounting must be approved by either the beneficiaries or the register of wills.

 • Approval of Accounting by Beneficiaries – If the beneficiaries agree to the executor’s Accounting, they must sign a Receipt and Release to confirm their consent (no official form available).

-• Approval of Accounting by Register of Wills – Without the beneficiaries’ approval, the executor must provide the register of wills with the Accounting and a Petition for Distribution (see sample for Allegheny County).
+• Approval of Accounting by Register of Wills – Without the beneficiaries’ approval, the executor must provide the register of wills with the Accounting and a Petition for Distribution (SAMPLE – Allegheny County).
 A hearing will be scheduled, and a hearing notice will be provided to the beneficiaries.
 After the hearing, a judge will make a ruling on the subject.

 9. Settle the Estate

-Once the Accounting is approved by the beneficiaries or the register of wills, the executor can proceed with distributing the assets of the deceased.
-After the distributions are completed, the estate settlement can be finalized by submitting the Status Report, which was provided when initiating the probate process.
+Once the Accounting is approved by the beneficiaries or the register of wills, the executor can proceed with distributing the remaining assets.
+After distribution, the estate settlement can be finalized by submitting the Status Report, which was provided when initiating the probate process.
 If applicable, the Receipt and Release forms should be filed as well.

 Note: A Status Report must be filed no later than two years after the decedent’s death and each year afterward until the estate is settled.[15]